-Over the years, the number one question I am asked by far is "how did you get into all this bodywork and body transformation stuff?”
+I am often asked, “Scott, how did you get into all of this body transformation stuff?”

 By the time I graduated High School, I weighed over 300 pounds.